Interfacility Transfer Communications Guide

 - Interfacility Transfer Communication Form - Abbreviated (PDF)

-Use the Abbreviated form to communicate essential patient information, isolation precautions, and evidence to support isolation.
+Use the Abbreviated form to communicate essential patient information, specific precautions, and evidence to support them.
 In addition to the form, also provide a copy of any lab results with antimicrobial susceptibilities.

 The HAI Program strongly recommends communicating the information included in the Interfacility Transfer form by phone, in advance of transfer, for patients with the following high-priority multidrug-resistant organisms (MDRO):

 What types of information is important to communicate?

 - Communicating key patient information prior to patient transfer helps ensure proper infection prevention and antibiotic stewardship measures are initiated or continued at the receiving facility.
 Facilities should communicate information regarding infection control precautions including isolation, patient symptoms, devices in use, antibiotic start and stop dates, and immunization status.

 Why should my facility use or adapt an interfacility transfer communication tool?

 - An interfacility transfer tool can help standardize the information that is communicated, and ensures the infection information is prominent and readily accessible immediately upon arrival at the receiving facility.
 Facilities may use or adapt the CDPH forms or incorporate the information into existing communication processes (for example, an electronic health record).

 How can healthcare facilities use the CDPH interfacility communication transfer forms?

 - Your facility may use either the Comprehensive or Abbreviated form as is, adapt either form to your facility needs, or incorporate elements from the forms into facility’s existing transfer communication process (for example, electronic health record).
 It is important for all the information listed on the transfer forms be communicated to the receiving facility; using a transfer form can help with this process, but the form itself is not required.